alexbrombal/betterText.js/README.md

 	// To clear an error
 	$(selector).betterText('error', false);

-The 'error' action will cause an span element to be inserted into the betterText wrapper.
+The 'error' action will cause a span element to be inserted into the betterText wrapper.
 This lets you easily display inline error messages for a field that doesn't validate.
 You can style these messages however you wish.

 Check out the [CSS styling information](#styling-with-css) for information on styling error messages.